cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

+## About
-We serve the best coffee in town.
+We serve the best coffee in town, along with a variety of pastries and drinks.

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino